 Our policy for pay grades within the organisation is to apply an objective assessment of the relative 'size and value' of all our roles using a formal job evaluation process.
 Posts are graded through the INBUCON Job Evaluation Scheme, and this process identifies the value or size of the role when all the duties are being performed and the employee is fully effective in the role.
 Job evaluators are drawn from different parts of the organisation and trained to use the INBUCON scheme; every panel has one trade union representative as part of the panel.
-The Lowest Paid employees are defined as those whose posts have INBUCON points of 100 to 120, which place them into grade 1 of the pay scale.

 The pay scale has up to five increments per grade which recognise that with development in a role over time an employee is of more value to the organisation and therefore warrants a higher salary.
-The incremental steps are evenly spaced percentages throughout the scale.
 There are fewer incremental points in the lower grades and more in the more complex roles.
 New appointments to post will normally be at the first point of the grade, unless there is evidence of a skill shortage in line with the criteria set out in the Market Supplement Policy.
 The pay scale is set out at Appendix I (A).